-The usual dose is 20 mg of vonoprazan once a day.
+The recommended dose is 20 mg of vonoprazan once a day.
 Administration should be limited to 6 weeks.

-Reflux esophagitis (erosive esophagitis)
+• Reflux esophagitis (erosive esophagitis)

-The usual dose is 20 mg of vonoprazan once a day.
+The recommended dose is 20 mg of vonoprazan once a day.
 Administration should be limited to 4 weeks.
 However, when the effect is insufficient, treatment may be continued for up to 8 weeks.
+In addition, for the maintenance of healing of reflux esophagitis in patients who repeat recurrence and recrudescence of the condition, a daily oral dose of 10 mg is administered once a day, however, when the efficacy is inadequate, a daily oral dose of 20 mg may be administered once a day.

-Prevention of recurrence of gastric ulcer or duodenal ulcer during low-dose aspirin administration
+• Prevention of recurrence of gastric ulcer or duodenal ulcer during low-dose aspirin administration

-The usual dose is 10 mg of vonoprazan once a day.
+The recommended dose is 10 mg of vonoprazan once a day.

-- Prevention of recurrence of gastric ulcer or duodenal ulcer during NSAIDs administration The usual dose is 10 mg of vonoprazan once a day. - Adjunct to Helicobacter pylori eradication
+- Prevention of recurrence of gastric ulcer or duodenal ulcer during NSAIDs administration The recommended dose is 10 mg of vonoprazan once a day. - Adjunct to Helicobacter pylori eradication

-Usually, the following 3 drugs are orally administered at the same time twice daily for 7 days: 20 mg vonoprazan, 750 mg amoxicillin, and 200 mg clarithromycin.
+Vonoprazan should be administered in accordance with one of the regimens listed below to eradicate H pylori infections.
+Healthcare professionals should refer to local guidance for antibiotic use to determine the most appropriate regimen and duration of treatment.
+7-day Triple Therapy.
+It is recommended that the following 3 drugs are orally administered at the same time twice daily for 7 days:-20 mg vonoprazan, 750 mg amoxicillin, and 200 mg clarithromycin.
 The dose of clarithromycin may be appropriately increased as required, however, the upper limit is 400 mg twice daily or physician judgement.